Copper futures marginally up on global cues

-New Delhi, Feb 15 (PTI) Tracking a firm trend in base metals overseas, copper prices were marginally up 0.02 per cent to Rs 435.15 per kg in futures trade Friday as speculators built up fresh positions.
-Besides, pick up in demand from consuming industries at the domestic spot market also supported copper prices.
-At the Multi Commodity Exchange, copper for delivery in February was trading higher by 10 paise, or 0.02 per cent, at Rs 435.15 per kg in a business turnover of 533 lots.
-Analysts said a firm trend in the base metals pack at the London Metal Exchange (LME) amid stronger sentiment on better-than-expected Chinese trade data and a potential resolution of US-China trade talks influenced copper prices at futures trade here.
-PTI SUN RUJ RVKRVK
+New Delhi, Feb 6 (PTI) Copper futures rose 0.77 per cent in futures trade Wednesday as participants raised bets amid firm trend overseas.
+At the Multi Commodity Exchange, copper for delivery in February was trading higher by Rs 3.45, or 0.77 per cent, to Rs 454.20 per kg.
+It clocked a business turnover of 2,940 lots.
+Analysts said besides firm trend overseas, pick-up in demand in the spot market mainly led to rise in copper prices at futures trade.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today